faraway1nspace/PCRD_JAGS_demo/README.md

  - R_PCRD_JAGS_SOURCE.R
  - varous ".BUG" files.
 The .inp file is a MARK data file containing capture histories for 5 years of photo-ID studies of the Bottlenose dolphins in Western Gulf Shark Bay, as presented originally in "Nicholson et al. 2012."
 Please cite Nicholson when using this data.
 The SOURCE file contains some handy auxilliary functions to make it easier to initialize the JAGS models (especially generating sensible initial values for the latent states of the HMM).
 The BUG files are automatically generating during the above tutorial R scripts, and are not strictly necessary; they have the raw JAGS syntax for each JAGS model.

+<b> Getting Started </b>
+After cloning the appropriate model, users can re-analysis the data from Rankin et al. (2016) and Nicholson et al. (2012) by simply stepping through the R and JAGS code.

+<b> Customizing For Other Studies </b>